Least Intrusive Minimally Aversive (LIMA) is a principle that acts in the horse’s best interest.

-After completing and passing the full Equine Behaviour Foundation Course, you may apply to attend the Professional Behaviourist Trianing to complete your training and become a certified Equine Behaviourist and accreditated to EBA.
+After completing and passing the Applied Behaviour Course, you may apply to attend the Professional Behaviourist Training to complete your training and become an accredited EBA Equine Behaviourist.

 The course is a mixture of classroom work, with mentoring on client calls, shadowing other behaviourist and project work.